Monster Texas tornado kills six, seven people missing

 Granbury, a town of 8,000 people about 35 miles southwest of Dallas-Fort Worth, took the hardest hit.

-Officials counted four men and two women dead in Hood County, where Granbury is located, said Tye Bell, a county spokesman.
-Another seven were missing and at least 45 people were injured, many of whom lived in Granbury’s Rancho Brazos subdivision of about 110 mostly single-family homes.
+Officials counted six dead in Hood County, where Granbury is located, said county spokesman, Tye Bell.
+Another seven were missing and at least 45 people were injured, with most of the victims coming from the Rancho Brazos subdivision of approximately 110 mostly single-family homes.

-Authorities said 17 mobile homes in Granbury were destroyed, while 19 houses were destroyed, 17 suffered major damage and 30 received minor damage.

-In Cleburne, about 30 miles east of Granbury, Mayor Scott Cain said more than 600 homes were damaged, with about 30 of them now unlivable.

 Ronna Cotten, 38, was home with three of her four children when the sirens went off.
 She and the children, ages 14, 12 and 8, hid in a hallway closet as the twister ripped the roof off their home.
 When she emerged with her children after the storm passed, Cotten saw “bodies everywhere,” she said.